 Total Boiling Time: 60 Minutes.
-While your wort is boiling, you should sanitize your fermentation equipment, such as your primary fermenter, airlock, scissors, stopper, etc. After you have sanitized your fermenter, fill it with 2 gallons of cold water, into which you will later add your hot boiled wort.
+Before your wort comes to a boil, you should sanitize your fermentation equipment, such as your primary fermenter, airlock, scissors, stopper, etc. After you have sanitized your fermenter, fill it with 2 gallons of cold water, into which you will later add your hot boiled wort.
+Also, before beginning this recipe, divide out the required hop quantities for each scheduled addition.
+To measure $\frac{1}{4}$ oz of hops, simply divide each 1 oz bag into two equal halves.
+Then take half of the half.
+This accuracy is adequate for brewing this recipe.